Alleluia (Thompson)

 Alleluia is a piece for unaccompanied SATB chorus by Randall Thompson.
 Composed over the first five days of July in 1940, it was given its world premiere on July 8 of that year at the Berkshire Music Center at Tanglewood under the direction of G. Wallace Woodworth.

 The work was written on a commission from Serge Koussevitzky, director of the Tanglewood Festival.
 Koussevitzky wanted a "fanfare" for voices to be performed at the opening exercises of the new Berkshire Music Center, and he asked Thompson to contribute such a piece.
 Instead of the joyous work expected of him, the composer produced a quiet and introspective piece.
 Thompson was inspired by the war in Europe, and the recent fall of France; given these events, he felt that to write a festive piece would be inappropriate.

 The text of the work consists of the word "Alleluia" repeated over and over again.
-The only other word in the text is "Amen", which is used once at the end, when the choir is divided in seven parts.
+The only other word in the text is "Amen", which is used once at the end, by the sopranos, tenors, and basses dividing.